 Thanks again to Kristen Lopez at Journeys In Classic Film for allowing me a chance to participate in the annual TCM Summer Under the Stars Blogathon.
-Today's star, Roddy McDowall, is the focus of this essay.
+Today's star is Roddy McDowall.

 It's been almost twenty years since Roddy McDowall died, and the curious thing to me is that despite his long and varied career, McDowall was never given credit for so many things.
 First, he was never given credit for his acting abilities.
 I find it strange given that his American film was when he was twelve and his final film was A Bug's Life the year he died (a good sixty-eight years later); his debut was no small feature.
 It was 1941's Best Picture winner, How Green Was My Valley.
 I'm not going to get into an argument over whether How Green Was My Valley should have won over Citizen Kane (it shouldn't).
 In short, his career lasted longer than some other's entire lifetimes, yet despite this he never earned an Oscar nomination (or even an Honorary Oscar for Lifetime Achievement).
 The closest Oscar came calling was in the big-budget spectacle, Cleopatra, where he was touted for Supporting Actor.
 A clerical error at Twentieth Century-Fox inadvertently submitted his name in the Leading Actor category instead, and by the time the error was discovered it was too late to fix.